kriasoft/react-app/README.md

 that allows building React applications alongside the Node.js backend, be that server-side rendering (SSR), REST or GraphQL APIs, cloud functions, you name it.

-It's intended to be used as a drop-off replacement for `react-scripts` NPM module.
+It's intended to be used as a drop-in replacement for `react-scripts` NPM module.
 If you want to add server-side code into your application built with Create React App, all you have to do is to replace `react-scripts` dev dependency in your project with `react-app-tools` plus provide one more entry point for the server-side application bundle as demonstrated below: